DishengLL/smaller-granularity-feature-alignment-via-CLIP/readme.md

 - [ ] vector output expression loss + contrastive loss between 2 different classifiers' outputs

 - [ ] think : contrastive learn in image branch feature extractor part

+## phase conclusion
+1. the current accruacy is **58.13%**, and the performance of model **stops improving** in the early training stage.